Tablesaw Tips and Tricks

 When building frame-and-panel doors, I make them extra strong by making the tenons long.
 Rather than chisel out the deep mortises, you can cut them on a tablesaw.

-In the stile, center a 1/4"-deep groove for the panel with your dado blade.
+In the stile, center a 1⁄4 "-deep groove for the panel with your dado blade.
 Then, raise the tablesaw cutting depth up to 1".
-Measure the width of your tenon and clamp a stopblock to your tablesaw fence as shown at far right.
+Measure the width of your tenon and clamp a stopblock to your tablesaw fence as shown above.
 Then, run the stile groove-side down over the dado blade to the stopblock.

 Make legs four-of-a-kind and flush to the floor